Penistone

 Local Wants and Needs: (Reload this page to see the latest updates)

-• General Citizen's Advice - First and third Wednesday of each month, 9am to noon, Penistone Library, no appointment needed.
-Face-to-face advice session for Penistone district people needing help for such as: debt, money worries, benefits, housing, employment, relationships, consumer or energy problems.
-This is for residents living in the BMBC Penistone East and Penistone West wards only.
-Funded by Penistone Area Council.
+• General Citizens' Advice - First and third Weds of the month, 9am to noon, Penistone Library, no appointment needed.
+Personal advice sessions for BMBC Penistone East and Penistone West residents who have problems, such as: debt, money worries, benefits, housing, employment, relationships, consumer or energy supply.
+Supported by Penistone Area Council (BMBC funded).

-• Penistone Traders' Association - Businesses in 'Principal Towns' of the Barnsley borough are setting up Traders' Associations.
-Penistone's association started in July 2023 and is officially recognised by BMBC.
-Local businesses such as town centre social shops, cafes and market traders can come to the monthly meetings.
-Seek out 'Love Penistone Traders Association' on Facebook or ask Karen about it in Cafe Creme.
+• Penistone Traders' Association - Penistone's BMBC-recognised traders' association started in July 2023.
+Local businesses such as town centre shops, cafes and market traders are invited to attend their monthly meetings.
+See 'Love Penistone Traders Association' on Facebook or ask Karen about it in Cafe Creme.

-• Penistone Church Roof Fund - Penistone St John's Church roof needs expensive repairs doing.
-Please support the Penistone Church Roof Appeal before it caves in, or make a bequest.
+• Penistone Church Roof Fund - Penistone St John's Church roof needs expensive repairs.
+Please support the Church Roof Appeal through the Friends of Penistone Parish Church before it caves in.
+Or make a bequest.
 There was talk of a Roof Fund Barometer re-appearing as in days of yore.
-Some stuff on this website has long whiskers.
+This website is dated by tree rings.

-GDPR - Crime Reports - Who Called? - TPS - Phishing Scams - Action Fraud - No. Lookup - YW Callback - Bank Holidays - Highway Code - L'Local
+Registers - GDPR - Crime Reports - Who Called? - TelePrefS - Phishing Scams - Action Fraud - Caller Lookup - YW Callback - Highway Code

 Penistone